Hangover3832/ComfyUI-Hangover-Nodes/README.md

 ![Alt text](img/th-406341032.jpg) \
 _**kosmos-2 output:** An image of Donald Trump giving the peace sign with the words "Make America Great Again" written next to him._

 **At the first start, the kosmos-2 model files will be downloaded from huggingface.
-Please be patient.**
+Please be patient.** The model file is about 6GB in size.

 [See example outputs and workflows](examples/examples.md)